-This platform in molecular pharmacology and pharmacokinetics-pharmacodynamics (PK-PD) led by the University of Liverpool provides new drug development models and approaches to help industry overcome barriers posed by antimicrobial resistance.
+This platform in molecular pharmacology and pharmacokinetics-pharmacodynamics (PK-PD) led by the University of Liverpool provides new drug development models and approaches to help industry develop new agents to meet the challenge of antimicrobial resistance.
 It supports the discovery and development of novel therapeutics to tackle the world’s most critical, multi-drug-resistant infections.

 For more information or to learn how your business can engage with this platform.